pyg-team/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

 Distributed data storage
 ~~~~~~~~~~~~~~~~~~

-To maintain distirbuted data partitions at we propose a modified remote interface of :class:`~torch_geometric.data.GraphStore` \ :class:`~torch_geometric.data.FeatureStore` that together with integrated API for seding and receiving RPC requests provide a powerful tool for interconnected distributed data storage.
+To maintain distributed data partitions at we propose a modified remote interface of :class:`~torch_geometric.data.GraphStore` \ :class:`~torch_geometric.data.FeatureStore` that together with integrated API for seding and receiving RPC requests provide a powerful tool for interconnected distributed data storage.
 Both stores can be filled with data in a number of ways, i.e. from:class:`~torch_geometric.data.Data` and :class:`~torch_geometric.data.HeteroData` objects or initialized directly from generated partition files.
 The distributed storage is a solution that can be used for both homogeneous and heterogeneous :pyg:`PyG` graphs.

 LocalGraphStore
 -------------